Lesley Vainikolo: Early life and career

 Vainikolo was born on 4 May 1979 in Nukuʻalofa, Tonga.
-He grew up in West Auckland, New Zealand playing rugby union but switched to rugby league as he explains, "I first got into rugby league when I was 11.
+His family uprooted to Mangere, Auckland in late 1986.
+He grew up in South Auckland, New Zealand playing rugby union but switched to rugby league as he explains, "I first got into rugby league when I was 11.
 One of my mates got me into it.
 His team were short on numbers and my mate asked if I wanted to play.
 I grew up playing union, so I had the basic skills.
 I played the game and absolutely loved it.
 And I've been hooked since."
 Vainikolo played for the Mangere East Hawks in the Auckland Rugby League competition.
 He represented Auckland in the 1997 Super League Challenge Cup.
 He represented the Junior Kiwis in 1998.

 Vainkolo attended De La Salle College, Mangere East and holds the school's 100m record of 10.90s.
 Vainikolo ran the 100 metres in 10.6 seconds in qualifying for the 1998 World Junior Athletics Championships.